basiqio-oss/Basiq-docs/custom_pages/tst.md

 ---
-title: tst
+title: '# Consent Management Policy Template'
 fullscreen: false
 hidden: true
 ---
-# Consent Management Policy Template

 ## Your Rights and Data Privacy

 We are committed to ensuring that you remain in control of your personal data.
 Transparency and security are at the heart of our practices.